 Every budding artist needs to realize that any musician with a successful music career has been a "failed musician" at many, many points throughout the journey to the top.
 There's simply no way to create great music without failing.

 However, the good news is that failing is one of the best opportunities to learn from your mistakes and become a more skilled artist throughout your life.
 Talented people fail all of the time.
-The distinction is that that work to understand their failures rather than letting a small setback undermine their talent.
+The distinction is that they work to understand their failures rather than letting a small setback undermine their talent.
 Ability is built over years of consistent, focused practice, and pushing through, particularly when it's not super convenient or fun to do so.

 6 Reasons You Shouldn't Give Up On A Career In Music